supershaneski/chatgpt-with-image-sample/README.md

 Consequently, I decided to revisit this project, picking up where I had left off.
 In the absence of any documentation for the API, I had to make educated guesses about how image input would be implemented, including the request parameters and response format.
 I also benefited from insights shared by those who had gained access to ChatGPT with image input functionality.

 My assumptions lead me to the following:
-- image input will be incorporated with the Chat Completions API as another parameter
+- image input will be incorporated with the Chat completions API as another parameter
 - parameter will be file object like in other APIs
 - can allow multiple files